 These types of online services are also widely advertised on video sites like YouTube and in banner ads on lots of premium websites, helping to increase their popularity.

-Most consumers will ask themselves, quite rightly, whether online therapy can offer the same benefits as face-to-face consultations and if these programs can give them the benefits and results that they would expect from more orthodox therapy available in brick-and-mortar locations close to them.
+Most consumers will ask themselves, quite rightly, whether online therapy can offer the same benefits as face-to-face consultations and if these programmes can give them the benefits and results that they would expect from more orthodox therapy available in brick-and-mortar locations close to them.
 Here we are going to take a closer look at online therapy and discuss how effective it can be.

 Not all online therapy programmes are equal